pymc-devs/pymc-data-umbrella/sprint/sprint-cheatsheet.md

 ## Have you already contributed to PyMC?
 If you haven't, we recommend reading this tutorial: {ref}`docstring_tutorial`.
 It covers all the steps from zero to submitting a pull request improving a docstring.
-We belive this will help you become familiar with Git, GitHub, and the whole contributing process quickly so you can then focus on the content of your contributions, not struggle with the tooling.
+We believe this will help you become familiar with Git, GitHub, and the whole contributing process quickly so you can then focus on the content of your contributions, not struggle with the tooling.

-## Planning to participate from the sprint?
+## Planning to participate in the event?

 Register as attendee on the [Meetup event](https://www.meetup.com/data-umbrella/events/283178769/), join Discord, watch [Discord intro video by DataUmbrella](https://www.youtube.com/watch?v=w2A8SknM-68) (10 mins)